-This summer, the UAWS set a goal to raise $4.5M for crucial neonatal care equipment, specifically – neonatal incubators.
-We aim to provide at least ten units for 50 Ukrainian prenatal and maternity hospitals to address dire situations with stress-induced premature childbirths.
-These will provide infants with a safe and controlled environment, giving them the space and time needed to develop their vital organs.
+This past summer, we set a goal to raise $4.5 million USD for crucial neonatal care equipment, specifically – neonatal incubators.
+We aim to provide at least ten units for 50 Ukrainian prenatal and maternity hospitals to help address dire situations with stress-induced premature childbirths.
+These units will provide infants with a safe and controlled environment, giving them the space and time needed to develop their vital organs.

 Help infants get the crucial neonatal care they need!

 Help fund the purchase of the neonatal intensive care units

 Donate used/refurbished units from hospitals and partner networks in Europe and the US.